quat1024/BotaniaTweaks/README.md

 Botania Tweaks
 ==============

+A little mod containing tweaks to Botania.
+Mainly focused around adding more configuration options, tiny conveniences, increasing the challenge, or just silly things.
+All tweaks are configurable.

+Some patches use an ASM coremod; these are marked with a « symbol in the below list.
+Please yell at me if you get VerifyErrors so I can fix it.

 Current features:
-* mana fluxfields you can nerf to oblivion
+* mana fluxfields you can tweak to match your modpack's FE ecosystem
-* use dispensers on glass bottles in the End to make Ender Air
+* use dispensers on glass bottles in the End to make Ender Air *(tentative mechanic)*
 * crafttweakable agglomeration plate
   * with a custom multiblock
   * option to consume or replace the blocks in the multiblock
+  * jei support *(that's only KINDA broken!)*
+* POTATIC EXPANSION:
   * put tiny potato in flower pot!!!
+  * octuple compressed tiny potato w/ glorius rainbow color
+  * LOVABLE and HUGGABLE, just like the original
+  * spent way too much time on this
+* « passive decay hard mode
-* make any flower you want passive decay
+  * « make any flower you want passive decay
-* reduce the passive decay timer
+  * « reduce the passive decay timer
-* make manastorm reactors profitable because hell yeah, it's a manastorm reactor dude!!! sick!!!
+* « big buffs to underutilized & cool mana sources
+  * « big entropinnyum buff
-* slightly nerf or buff certain generating flowers
+  * « big spectrolus buff
+  * « big buff to manastorm charge mana output
+    * ("wait, those even had mana output?" you ask? mmmhmm)
+* auto-place corporea sparks when you place funnels, crystal cubes, etc

 Planned features:
 * any other little tweaks I can think of
-* new Agglomeration JEI compat showing the custom multiblock and consumed/not
+* pre end corporea hnnnng
+* unlock petal apothecary items
 * does that shitty corproea-spark-augment idea belong here? probably too big to asm
 * *maybe* patch entropinnyum tnt duplication